 Google lets any publisher apply to have “Critic Reviews” of local businesses

-Launched with five approved publishers, Google opens the doors to anyone to apply -- even Yelp and TripAdvisor.
+Initially open to five publishers, Google opens the doors to anyone to apply after criticism by Yelp and TripAdvisor.

 Want to have your “critic review” of a local business perhaps appear in relation to it within Google search?
 Today, Google’s announced that any publisher can apply to participate.